Frequently Asked Questions & Answers

 Average size is 26cm (10 inches), which fit into most stoves and fires.

 What is the likely lead time for delivery?

 Delivery times depend on the season.
-In Winter, when it can get extremely busy, delivery can take up to 2 weeks.
-So the earlier you order the better.
+In Winter, when it can get extremely busy, delivery usually takes around 2 weeks.
+Closer to Christmas it can take even longer…so the earlier you order the better.
 Out of the busy season, delivery is normally 2 – 5 days.

 How much firewood will I need for a typical winter?

 A tricky question to answer as it will depend on so many factors: